Training and Support Specialist

 - Willingness to work occasional evenings or weekend days.

 - Preference given to a parent of a child with special needs, particularly a child who has experienced complex childhood trauma.

 Please Note: This position will be located at the Federation’s offices in Charlestown, MA.
-The position is intended to be a full-time position (40 hours per week) but will consider candidates seeking part-time work (32 hours) will be considered.
+This is a full-time position (40 hours per week).
 More details on the program can be found at: http://fcsn.org/rtsc/.